roboyu/roboyu.github.io/index.md

 Here is **Haoyu Wang(Haruka)**.

-I am an undergraduate in [Sichuan University](https://en.scu.edu.cn/) and am keenly interested in robotics.
+I am an undergraduate in [Sichuan University](https://en.scu.edu.cn/) and am keenly interested in robotics, especially in developing systems with high autonomy to adapt to unknown and complex environments.
+Besides, I also have broad interests in other fields.

 **<font color='red'>[Highlight]</font> I am actively seeking for PhD position to start in 2026/2027 Fall.
 Meanwhile, I am looking forward for summer research.
 If you have any leads or opportunities available, please feel free to contact me at - haruka.haoyu@gmail.com**